 Quora is a question-and-answer based website where questions are asked, answered, followed, and edited by Internet users, either factually or in the form of opinions.

-The Q&A style website brings up some amazing ideas that generic keyword research would not bring to fruition.
+The Q&A style website brings up some amazing ideas that generic research for keywords would not bring to fruition.

 Using QUORA helps you to grow the volume of keyphrases relevant to your topic that traditional kw research methods might not have picked up.